Over one third of all US health care payments are already flowing through alternative payment models – Where does your organization stand?

-The HCP-LAN will resume its regular annual Measurement Effort in the Spring/Summer of 2021 (collecting 2020 APM data).
-Both 2019 APM results and 2020 APM results will be released in the Fall of 2021.
+The HCP-LAN will resume its regular annual Measurement Effort in the Spring/Summer of 2022 (collecting 2021 APM data).
+2021 APM results will be released in 2022.

 Individual payer data will be kept strictly confidential.
 It will not be shared with other participants or parties outside of the LAN data collection team.
 For reporting purposes, individual payer data will be aggregated with data from other payers.

 The LAN’s APM Framework provides standardized definitions and categories of APMs.
 The LAN published the original APM Framework in January of 2016 and refreshed it in 2017.
-The LAN will continue to use the category definitions from the refreshed APM Framework to measure APMs, using similar metrics and methodology as were used in 2019.
+The LAN will continue to use the category definitions from the refreshed APM Framework to measure APMs, using similar metrics and methodology as were used in 2020 and 2021.

-The 2021 Measurement Effort will provide information on payments made in 2020, allowing for an indication of the movement toward APM adoption.
-Both 2019 survey results and 2020 survey results will be released in the Fall of 2021.
+The 2022 Measurement Effort will provide information on payments made in 2021, allowing for an indication of the movement toward APM adoption.
+The 2021 survey results will be released in the Fall of 2022.